 Some LMSs do not support the standard at all.
-Both Google Classroom and Microsoft Teams - both of which have over 100 million users - do not support LTI.
-This means that you must use the proprietary APIs of these LMSs in order to integrate your app with them.
+Both Google Classroom and Microsoft Teams - both of which have over 100 million users – do not support the LTI standard.
+This means that edtech developers must use the proprietary APIs of these LMSs to integrate their app with them.

 2. Not all LMSs support LTI in the same way

-Even if an LMS supports LTI, there are still some quirks that could cause some challenges when developing an LTI tool for a specific LMS.
+Even if an LMS supports the LTI standard, there are still some quirks that could cause challenges when developing an LTI tool for a specific LMS.
 For example, some LMSs, such as Edupoint® Synergy® LMS, provide no documentation around how to support the LTI Advantage specification (the newest specification within LTI).

 3. The experience for users may not be consistent

 When an LTI app is launched, the app appears in an iframe inside of the LMS.
-This does restrict the user experience of your application.
-It should also be noted that many LMSs allow users to add LTI tools to different placements in their LMS.
+This does restrict the user experience of the application.
+Many LMSs allow users to add LTI tools to different placements in their LMS.
 A placement refers to the location on screen or context in the LMS where the user will launch the LTI application.
 Since placements can change where the user is launching the tool from, it can alter the experience for the user.